 "In summary, although women have the same income as men at the time of purchase, they are almost two years older.
 The lower savings at the time of purchase result from the gender pay gap in the early years of their careers, when women earn less than men and can save less as a result," Mulder said, explaining the analysis data.
 "Personally, what we're most pleased with is that when women start looking at home buying, their confidence increases.
 They see that they can afford more than they think.
 Comprehensive advice and financing proposals tailored to their life situation encourage women to take the path to home ownership."

-Insights: Comparison female property buyer vs. male property buyer
+Insights: Comparison of female property buyer vs. male property buyer

 Hypofriend is Germany's fastest growing independent mortgage advisor.
 Founded in 2017 by Nick Mulder, his father Dr. Christian Mulder and later by Pavel Jurasek, the startup helps its customers make smarter financing decisions.
 Through its self-developed advisory and recommendation software, complicated correlations are presented in a detailed and understandable way.
 The team of nearly 40 engineers, economists and mortgage experts has already helped thousands of customers better understand housing finance and fulfill their dream of buying a property in Germany.